whosonfirst/whosonfirst-placetypes/README.md

 `404528653`

-The really big bodies of water.
-The ones you are cast adrift on....
+The really big marine areas.
+The ones that you sometimes feel cast adrift on...

 Oceans are considered `common_optional`.